Lilykhan786/Lilykhan/README.md

 - [ ] add **polywork**. in about (for hacks project info)
 - [ ] add enviromation and more projects,
 - [ ] Maybe diff section for more projctes or maybe not.
-- [ ] need to finish it be4 my bday
+- [ ] need to finish it be4 my bday, hope so